DfX-NYUAD/Corblivar/README.md

 ## 1.4.4
 *November 2016: updates related to HotSpot to 6.0; various other updates and fixes*
-- experimental config files: added hotspot*.config to exp/; previously kept separately in HotSpot directory/repository
+- experimental config files: added hotspot&ast;.config to exp/; previously kept separately in HotSpot directory/repository
 - update experimental setup (HotSpot): consider now also secondary path, only possible thanks to updated HotSpot 6.0